R. M. Hare: Influences

 Hare was greatly influenced by the emotivism of A. J. Ayer and Charles L. Stevenson, the ordinary language philosophy of J. L. Austin, a certain reading of the later philosophy of Ludwig Wittgenstein, utilitarianism, and Immanuel Kant.

+Hare took a view on religion in line with R. B. Braithwaite's An Empiricist's View of the Nature of Religious Belief, which he cited as "the best thing on this subject [he] had ever heard or read".

 Hare held that ethical rules should not be based on a principle of utility, though he took into account utilitarian considerations.
 His hybrid approach to meta-ethics distinguishes him from classical utilitarians like Jeremy Bentham.
 His book Sorting Out Ethics might be interpreted as saying that Hare is as much a Kantian as he is a utilitarian, but other sources disagree with this assessment.
 Although Hare used many concepts from Kant, especially the idea of universalisability, he was still a consequentialist, rather than a deontologist, in his normative ethical views.
 Hare himself addressed the possibility that Kant was a utilitarian like himself, in his "Could Kant Have Been a Utilitarian?"

 Universal prescriptivism

 In a series of books, especially The Language of Morals (1952), Freedom and Reason (1963), and Moral Thinking (1981), Hare gave shape to a theory that he called universal prescriptivism.
-According to this, moral terms such as 'good', 'ought' and 'right' have two logical or semantic properties: universalizability and prescriptivity.
+According to this, moral terms such as 'good', 'ought' and 'right' have two logical or semantic properties: universalisability and prescriptivity.
 By the former, he meant that moral judgments must identify the situation they describe according to a finite set of universal terms, excluding proper names, but not definite descriptions.
 By the latter, he meant that moral agents must perform those acts they consider themselves to have an obligation to perform whenever they are physically and psychologically able to do so.
 In other words, he argued that it made no sense for someone to say, sincerely: "I ought to do X", and then fail to do X. This was identified by Frankena, Nobis and others as a major flaw in Hare's system, as it appeared to take no account of akrasia, or weakness of the will.

 Hare argued that the combination of universalizability and prescriptivity leads to a certain form of consequentialism, namely, preference utilitarianism.
 In brief, this means that we should act in such a way as to maximise the satisfaction of people's preferences.